Namaste.

 Give it everything you've got.

-We're going to charge it with the energy of the sun.
+Charge it with the energy of the sun.

 You can enjoy a little back arch here.

-Feeling the sun filling you up.
+Feeling the soul filling you up.

 And as you exhale,